Students' union: Greece

 In Greece every university department has its corresponding student union (in Greek: Σύλλογος Φοιτητών) and all students belonging to the department have the right to register as members.
 The main objective of a student union is to solve students' problems that can either be related to academic life or have a general political and social nature.
 Furthermore, student unions organize and support numerous activities such as political debates, demonstrations, university occupations, educational lectures, cultural and artistic events, conferences and so on.

 The structure of a student union is rather simple and comprises two bodies: The General Students' Assembly (Greece) and the board of directors.
 The general assembly consists of all student-members of the union.
 It takes place on a regular basis and is the only decision-making body.
 During the general assembly, many topics of student interest are discussed and the decisions are taken after open vote.
 The board of directors makes sure that the decisions of the general assembly will be materialized.
 Moreover, the members of the board of directors, among which is the union's president, participate in various university administrative bodies as representatives of all students in the union.

 Every year in early spring the student elections take place nationwide, during which students vote for their representatives.
-All student unions in Greece are members of the "National Student Union of Greece" (ΕΦΕΕ - Εθνική Φοιτητική Ένωση Ελλάδας).
+All student unions in Greece are members of the "National Student Union of Greece" (ΕΦΕΕ – Εθνική Φοιτητική Ένωση Ελλάδας).

 Ireland

 Most of Ireland's universities and colleges have students' unions which were established to represent the students in the context of internal college issues and on wider student related issues and also a means of solidarity with other movements globally.
 An ongoing campaign of virtually every students' union in Ireland is to prevent the reintroduction of tuition fees which were abolished in 1995.
-Most, but not all, of the students' unions are affiliated with the Union of Students in Ireland.
-Notably, two of the seven university students' unions are not members.
+Most students' unions are affiliated with the national student union, Aontas na Mac Léinn in Éirinn (AMLÉ), with University of Limerick Student Life being a notable exception.
 The students' unions are operated in accordance with the rules set down in their constitution which invariable enumerates a strong democratic and inclusive procedure for the governance on the union.
-Some Students' Unions run retail businesses in the interests of its students and run referendums, such as on whether or not to support same-sex marriage or abortion.
+Some students' unions run retail businesses in the interests of its students and run referendums, such as on whether or not to support same-sex marriage or abortion.

-All Universities and Institutes of Technologies in the Republic of Ireland have Students' Unions.

 National Union of Students-Union of Students in Ireland (NUS-USI), the student movement in Northern Ireland was formed in 1972 by bilateral agreement between the UK National Union of Students (NUS) and the Union of Students in Ireland (USI), to address the particular problems of representing students in Northern Ireland.